top of page

 Listen carefully to the subtle voice of your inner bliss

 During his life, Ralf had the chance to peek into many different professions.
-He started as electrician, delved into social work and more by accident, studied Business Adminstration.
-He was intrigued by social research and collected extensive work experience as an organizational sociologist in management and organization science while becoming managing director of a joint research and consulting group in Switzerland.
+He started as electrician, delved into social work and more by accident, studied Business Administration.
+He was intrigued by social research and collected extensive work experience as an organizational sociologist in organization studies while becoming managing director of a joint research and consulting group in Switzerland.
 He currently works as a Professor of Organization and Applied Arts at Vlerick Business School in Belgium.
-There, he delved deeply into different realms of Performing Arts like improvisation theatre and clowning.
-By combining Applied Arts with organization theory, Ralf inspires and prepares for high-speed and high-quality decision making in times of volatility, while discovering new ways towards joy, relief, resilience and impact.

-He is unique in the way he explores the territory beyond the trodden paths of management science to provide truly inspiring insights enabling his clients to excel in today’s VUCA world.
-Highly successful training and coaching formats employ different art forms like improvisation theatre, movement & dance, surreal painting and mask work/clowning to bring leaders and organizations safely and playfully in new contact with themselves to allow for transformational change.
+As ca business educator, Ralf is unique in the way he explores the territory beyond the trodden paths of management science to provide inspiring insights enabling his clients to excel in today’s VUCA world.
+Highly successful training and coaching formats employ different art forms like improvisation theatre, movement & dance, surreal painting and mask work/clowning to bring leaders safely and playfully in new contact with them-selves to allow for transformational change.

 bottom of page